Burmese star hatchlings are the cutest tortoise babies. They are active, adorable, and have beautifully patterned shells. Little jewels. :O)

-Freshly hatched Burmese Star tortoise (Geochelone platynota).
+Freshly hatched Burmese star tortoise baby.
 Notice the egg tooth on his upper beak.

 I stayed outside in the cold and darkness with her.
 Brrr.
 It was so cold and somewhat windy that I had to put on a hat and three layers of clothing, but she stayed warm and cosy under her heat lamp.
-I wanted to disturb her as little as possible, so I dug out part of the nest back wall for easier egg retrieval.
+I did not want to disturb her egglaying, so I dug out part of the nest's back wall for easier egg retrieval.
 She laid 12 eggs.

-Little babies like to dig into the warm, damp New Zealand sphagnum moss.
+A warm, humid environment is important for babies to prevent dehydration and help the shells grow smoother.
+My babies like to dig into the thick layer of warm, damp New Zealand sphagnum moss.
 I check the dampness level of the moss at least twice a day.
 When needed, I pour some warm water into the moss and stir it up with my hands.

-During the day, the moss is heated with a low wattage mercury vapor bulb or a basking bulb with a UVB tube.
-At night, a ceramic heating element (CHE) or a reptile radiant heat panel provides warmth from above, if needed.
+During the day, the moss is heated with a basking bulb and an on/off UVB tube.
+At night, a low wattage ceramic heating element (CHE) or a reptile radiant heat panel warms the damp moss from above, if needed.

 High humidity vivarium for Burmese star tortoise babies.
 A very shallow water dish is on the left.
 A long UVB tube covers half of the viv length, incandescent bulb is used in the basking area, and LEDs provide additional light.
 Right side of the viv is bright with the UVB and LED lights.
 Left side is darker with more plant coverage for hiding, security, and escaping the bright lights.
 The door is only open for the photo.

 Burmese star tortoise youngster watching the world go by through her vivarium window.
 No, she's not clawing and trying to get out of her enclosure.
 She's just checking out what's going on in the room. :O)